U.S. Embassy in Cambodia Fires 32 People for Sharing Porn

 None of the accused are diplomats, according to sources who spoke to Reuters on condition of anonymity.

-Images reportedly seen by the wife of an embassy worker were reported and forwarded to the FBI, the sources told Reuters.
+Images seen by the wife of an embassy worker were reported and forwarded to the FBI, the sources told Reuters.

 The message group reportedly contained both photographs and videos, and some of the material featured subjects under 18 years of age.